MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

     > [!NOTE]
     > If you set up a production environment instead of a default environment, in the remaining procedures in this topic, use the production environment instead of the default environment shown in the illustrations.

+4. Go to the **Install and Configure the solution** procedure below.

 ## Set up a default environment (for trial subscriptions only)